-- short-term supply arrangements for the buyer of the assets to be divested, at a price defined to approximate direct costs; - the provision of technical assistance to help a buyer or licensee train employees in complex technologies, especially for those technologies related to intellectual property; and - codes of conduct, which can be readily monitored and expeditiously enforced by a third party, such as through binding arbitration procedures.
+- the provision of technical assistance to help a buyer or licensee train employees in complex technologies, especially for those technologies related to intellectual property; and - codes of conduct, which can be readily monitored and expeditiously enforced by a third party, such as through binding arbitration procedures.

-That said, the commissioner has recently stated that the Bureau may require behavioural remedies to resolve concerns with a merger when structural remedies are either unavailable or insufficient.
-The Bureau issued a template for merger consent agreements in September 2016, which is designed to provide better insight into the Bureau's expectations when negotiating measures to address competitive issues likely to arise from a proposed merger.
+That said, the commissioner has recently stated that the Bureau may require behavioural remedies to resolve concerns with a merger when structural remedies are either unavailable or insufficient.31 The Bureau issued a template for merger consent agreements in September 2016, which is designed to provide better insight into the Bureau's expectations when negotiating measures to address competitive issues likely to arise from a proposed merger.32

 On 29 March 2016, the Bureau reached its first ever mediated resolution of a merger challenge when it entered into a consent agreement with Parkland Fuel Corporation in connection with its acquisition of Pioneer Energy.
-The consent agreement was the first to have been reached through a mediation process in a Competition Tribunal proceeding.
-The mediator was a judicial member of the Competition Tribunal.
+The consent agreement was the first to have been reached through a mediation process in a Tribunal proceeding.
+The mediator was a judicial member of the Tribunal.33